-Everybody loves a winner and jumps on a bandwagon when things are going well.
-Track your campaign's progress and publicly report results to your co-workers as you move along.
-When you are finished, complete the Reporting Envelope and call United Way at (570) 629-5657 to pick up or deliver pledges.
-Please remember to complete your campaign by November 30.
+Track your campaign's progress and report results to your CEO and co-workers.
+When your campaign period ends, complete the Reporting Envelope(s) and call United Way at (570) 629-5657 to arrange to publicly report at our campaign meetings (see left) or to arrange for pick up or schedule delivery.
+Please try to complete your campaign by November 30.